After 12 hours of research evaluating 125 products, we picked Coleman RoadTrip 285 Portable Stand-Up Propane Grill as our top choice.

 At $130, you’re getting one hell of a camping griddle to take with you anywhere you go, for the most versatile breakfast you could ask for!

-Folds down very small, fairly large cooking surface, push-button lighting, can be converted to run on larger propane tank, tabletop design, easy to set up, built-in thermometer, pre-assembled in the box, built-in grease tray and catch pan
+Folds down very small, fairly large cooking surface, push-button lighting, can be converted to run on larger propane tank, tabletop design, easy to set up, built-in thermometer, pre-assembled in the box, plus includes a built-in grease tray and catch pan.

 This little tabletop grill is perfect for those who want to get cooking instantly, anywhere.
 It comes pre-assembled in the box, so you can literally pull it out and start grilling in seconds.